-1. If the Oracle database is not already running, for Linux, enter /etc/init.d/oracle start as the root user on the disaster recovery site back machine to start the Oracle database.
+1. If the Oracle database is not already running, for Red Hat® Enterprise Linux®, enter /etc/init.d/oracle start as the root user on the disaster recovery site back machine to start the Oracle database.

-2. As oracle on the new production site front machine, enter /etc/init.d/trellis start to start the platform front services.
+- 2. As oracle on the new production site back machine, enter /etc/init.d/trellis start to start the platform database. - 3.
+Repeat step 2 on the new production site front machine. - 4.

-- For Windows, enter c:\u01\trellis\trellis start. - 3.
 Perform a quick check on your systems to ensure they are running properly.

-To verify Trellis platform functionality:
+To verify TrellisTM platform functionality:

-- 1. Log into the Trellis platform software, click the avatar drop-down arrow, select About and verify you are running the correct version. - 2.
+- 1. Log into the TrellisTM platform software, click the avatar drop-down arrow, select About and verify you are running the correct version. - 2.
 From the menu bar, select the Portfolio pivot bar icon and verify current data is available.